Burlington, Connecticut

 Burlington is a town in Hartford County, Connecticut, United States.

-Situated at the foot of the Berkshires and bordering the Farmington River, Burlington is a scenic hill town, rural in nature, located 20 mi west of Hartford.
+Situated at the foot of the Berkshires and bordering the Farmington River, it is a scenic hill town, rural in nature, located 20 mi west of Hartford.
 Incorporated in 1806, the population was 9,519 at the 2020 census.
-Burlington is home to the State of Connecticut Fish Hatchery, the Nepaug Reservoir, and Sessions Woods Wildlife Management Area.
-Almost half of the land in the town is owned by three public water supply companies and the State of Connecticut.
+The town is part of the Northwest Hills Planning Region.

 History

-The area that includes present-day Bristol was originally inhabited by the Tunxis Native American tribe, who spoke an Algonquian language.
+The area that includes present-day Burlington was originally inhabited by the Tunxis tribe.

 The town was once part of larger Farmington Plantation.
 In 1785, it split away and became a part of the town of Bristol.
-In 1806, Burlington separated from Bristol and became a town in its own right.
+On June 16, 1806, Burlington became a town in its own right.
+Cottage industries flourished in the early decades of the town, including multiple clock-making operations.
+Upon the completion of the Farmington Canal in 1829, many industries ceased operations or moved to neighboring towns.

+In 1968, the remainder of the New Haven and Northampton Railroad branch that originally went to New Hartford and passed through Burlington was abandoned due to The Collins Company shutting down nearby factory operations in 1966.
+The existing railway has since been converted into a multi-use paved rail trail that is a part of the New Haven and Northampton Canal Greenway.

 Geography

 According to the United States Census Bureau, the town has a total area of 78.8 km2, of which 77.0 km2 is land and 1.7 km2, or 2.19%, is water.
+Almost half of the land in the town is owned by three public water supply companies and the State of Connecticut.

+Burlington is home to the State of Connecticut Fish Hatchery, Nassahegon State Forest, the Nepaug Reservoir, and Sessions Woods Wildlife Management Area.
+Johnnycake Mountain is the highest point in the town at 1,165 ft (355 m).
+The Tunxis Trail runs through the town north to south.

+Burlington presently borders the municipalities of Avon, Bristol, Canton, Farmington, Harwinton, New Hartford, and Plymouth.

+Climate

+According to the Köppen Climate Classification system, Burlington has a warm-summer humid continental climate, abbreviated "Dfb" on climate maps.
+The hottest temperature recorded in Burlington was 100 F on July 21–22, 1991, July 23, 2011, and June 24, 2025, while the coldest temperature recorded was -25 F on February 14, 2016.